abumq/easyloggingpp/README.md

 <pre><a href="#easylogging">Goto Top</a></pre>
 ### Configuring

-When you start logging using default configurations, logs get written in your applications' executable path in a file `/tmp/logs/myeasylog.log`.
+When you start logging using default configurations, logs get written in your applications' executable path in windows (logs/myeasylog.log).
+For unix applications logs are in `/tmp/logs/myeasylog.log`.
+It is highly recommended to set it upfront via `easyloggingpp::Loggers::setFilename(filename)` to avoid any confusions.

 You can configure your logger(s) in three different ways.
 You may choose whats best for you: